edamontology/edam-browser/paper.md

 # Summary

-The EDAM Browser, a client-side web-based visualization javascript widget that provides an interface to navigate the EDAM ontology [@ison2013edam].
+The EDAM Browser is a client-side web-based visualization javascript widget that provides an interface to navigate the EDAM ontology [@ison2013edam].
 EDAM is a structured and controlled vocabulary describing bioinformatics and computational biology concepts.
-It is widely used to annotate resource descriptions (tools, web services) for discovery [@ison2015tools], workflow construction and integration.
+It is widely used to annotate resource descriptions (tools, web services) for discovery [@ison2015tools] and integration in platforms such as galaxy [@afgan2016galaxy].
 The EDAM Browser is not designed to be a generic ontology navigation and/or edition platform, a goal already achieved by many other systems such as AberOWL [@hoehndorf2015aber], BioPortal [@whetzel2011bioportal], OLS - Ontology Lookup Service [@jupp2015new], Ontobee [@xiang2011ontobee] and WebProt&eacute;g&eacute; [@tudorache2013webprotege].

-Rather, the EDAM Browser is tailored to the structure and properties of EDAM, and targerts both contributors and users who might not be ontology experts.
-It intend to help describing resources, and to facilitate and foster community contributions to EDAM.
+Rather it is tailored to the structure and properties of EDAM, and targets both contributors and users who might not be ontology experts.
+It helps describing resources, and facilitates community contributions to EDAM.

 ## Availability and re-usablility